nhnpro/floop/README.md

 [Map] and [List] values will not be stored as they are, but rather they'll get deep copied (automatically).
 Every [Map] gets copied as an [ObservedMap] instance, while lists get copied using [List.unmodifiable].
 Maps and Lists can be stored as they are using the method [ObservedMap.setValueRaw], however by doing so the values inside the Map or List will not update Widgets when they change.

 Performance hit by using [Floop] shouldn't be an issue.
 However, when attempting to optimize the app, switch from the [Floop] mixin to [FloopLight] mixin whenever possible.
-[FloopLight] only allows listening to one [ObservedMap] during each Widget build.
-This should satisfy most use cases.
+[FloopLight] only allows listening to one [ObservedMap] during each Widget's build.
+This should satisfy most use cases, but it's uncompatible with transitions API if also reading from an [ObservedMap] while building the widget.

 ## <a name="performance">Performance</a>
 As a rule of thumb, including Floop in a Widget can be considered (being pessimistic) as wrapping the Widget with a small Widget.
 In practice it's better than that, because there is only one widget, so there is not impact that goes beyond the Widget's build time.
 It also has to be considered that a Widget's build time is far from being the bottleneck of the rendering process in Flutter.
 Even an order of magnitude of performance hit in the Widgets build time might go unnoticed.

-The following performance impact exist on the Widget build time compared to building the same Widget without Floop but reading the same data from a LinkedHashMap (imagine StatefulWidgets that would call setState manually).
+The following performance impact exist on the Floop Widget build time when reading data from an [ObservedMap], compared to building the Widget without Floop and reading the same data from a [LinkedHashMap].
+Bear in mind these are rough numbers, the benchmarks had quite some variability and they depend on the device where they are run.

 In very small Widgets (less than 10 lines in the build method), including Floop implies the following performance hit in build time:
+- x1.6 when Floop is included, but no value is read from an ObservedMap.
+- x4.5 when up to 5 values are read.
+- x7 when up to 20 values are read.

+In medium Widgets:
-- x1.15 when Floop is included, but no value is read from an ObservedMap.
-This implies that including Floop 'just in case' in every Widget is almost negligible.
+- x1.35 when Floop is included, but no value is read from an ObservedMap.
 - x3 when up to 5 values are read.

-In medium Widgets:
-- x1 or negligible performance hit when Floop is included, but no value is read from an ObservedMap.
-- x3 when up to 15 values are read.
+- x4.5 when up to 20 values are read.

-If more values are read, the Map read operation starts becoming the bottleneck of Widget's build time even when reading from a regular Map.
-The more values are read from the Map, the more the performance hit approaches the difference between reading from a Map and an ObservedMap while listening.
-The performance hit when reading from an ObservedMap in comparison to a regular LinkedHashMap is the following:
+If more values are read, the [Map] read operation starts becoming the bottleneck of the Widget's build time even when reading from a regular [Map] and so the performance hit starts approaching the difference between reading from a [Map] and an [ObservedMap] while listening.
+The performance hit when reading from an [ObservedMap] in comparison to a regular [LinkedHashMap] is the following:

 - x1.25 using the map like a regular map.
 - x2.5 while Floop is on 'listening' mode (when a Widget is building).